LtECoD/LtECoD.github.io/post/2021/2021-04-07-Potential-Outcomes-Framework.md

 ## Definitions

 The potential outcome framework aims to **estimate potential outcomes and then calculate the treatment effect**.
 The treatment effect estimation is one of the central problems in causal inference under the potential outcome framework.
-Compared with structural causal model framework, which emphasize conceptualizing, expressing and reasoning about the effects of possible causal relationships among variables, the potential outcomes framework tent to emphasize estimating the size or strength of casual effects.
+Compared with the structural causal model framework, which emphasizes conceptualizing, expressing, and reasoning about the effects of possible causal relationships among variables, the potential outcomes framework tent emphasizes estimating the size or strength of causal effects.

 There are several key concepts in the potential outcome framework.